 The question remains however, are supplements necessary?
 Some research is indicating that in many cases, they may be an unnecessary waste of money, and in some cases may even present a negative impact on health.

 This is contradicted by other research indicating that many people don’t obtain sufficient nutrients from their diet alone, and so would therefore derive benefit from supplementation.

 Then we have the question of whether supplements are necessary or beneficial to athletes?

 “Supplements make it much easier to get the necessary nutrients to build muscle and can even give you an advantage and enhance your training when taken right and combined with a good diet.”

-This is a quote from a major bodybuilding site, but is this statement accurate?
-Are supplements necessary? or is this marketing bullshit, perpetuated to create an imaginary need, in order to sell products.
+This is a quote from a major online bodybuilding site, but is the statement accurate?
+Are supplements necessary? or is this marketing bullshit, perpetrated to create an imaginary need, in order to sell products.

 There is still much to learn about how supplements function as ergogenic aids.
 What is evident, is that their effects are much less significant than the performance enhancing drugs utilised by the majority of competitive athletes.
 You won’t read this in the industry magazines, or on their websites however, because they are generally in the business of selling you their own supplements.

-Most research seems to indicate that for the natural athlete at least, once an optimum diet is maintained, further nutrition in the form of supplements will do little to improve training results.
+Most research seems to indicate that for the natural athlete at least, once an optimum diet is maintained, further addition in the form of supplements will do little to improve training results.

 There are however, a number of supplements which have been shown to improve physical performance and increase strength.